neoforged/Documentation/docs/worldgen/biomemodifier.md

 ---
-description: This article explains how to use NeoForge's biome modifier system in order to get modded entities, worldgen features etc. to spawn in non-modded biomes.
+description: How to use NeoForge's biome modifier system in order to get modded entities, worldgen features etc. to spawn in non-modded biomes.
 sidebar_position: 1
 ---
 import Tabs from '@theme/Tabs';